Central elements of supernatural fiction are entities like gods, and demons.

 Supernatural fiction: a guide to otherworldly tales

-Defining and classification of supernatural fiction
+Classification of supernatural fiction

 The word ‘supernatural’ derives from Latin: super- (meaning above, beyond, or outside of) + natura (nature).
-Consequently, supernatural fiction explores phenomena, entities, and themes that are beyond scientific understanding or the law of nature, both now and in the future.
+Hence, supernatural fiction explores phenomena, entities, and themes that are beyond scientific understanding or the law of nature, both now and in the future.
 This includes concepts like gods, angels, demons, the soul, resurrection, or the afterlife in realms like heaven and hell.

 Recommended article